tradingstrategy-ai/docs/source/programming/setting-up-development-environment/pycharm/index.rst

 - There are many examples for Trading Strategy but only Getting started examples are maintained

-- You can also add examples to your PyCharm project by running git clone in terminal:
+- You can also add all Getting Strated examples to your PyCharm project by running a single `git clone` in the terminal:

 .. code-block:: shell

     git clone https://github.com/tradingstrategy-ai/getting-started.git

 Open the notebook file.
-Here we open `getting-started/single-backtest/moving-average.ipynb`.
+Here we open `getting-started/notebooks/single-backtest/moving-average.ipynb`.

 You need to mark the notebook **Trusted** or PyCharm may fail randomly.
 PyCharm should prompt you for this, but sometimes it doesn't.